COP26 Glasgow generated significant commitments, but how can these pledges be translated into measurable action?

 With satellite-identified high-risk deforestation locations, we can find the communities that need the most help to join the global fight and show donors where to direct their support.
 Our experience in Brazil, Colombia, and Malaysia shows that data and technology helps to accelerate the engagement of local and Indigenous communities in monitoring to reduce environmental threats.

-Linking real-time satellite detection with community-based and GPS-supported forest crime prevention can promote the active participation of civil society, media, activists, and the business sector to strengthen advocacy, disseminate information and elicit the actions required.
+Integrating real-time satellite detection with community-based and GPS-supported forest crime prevention systems can foster greater engagement from civil society, the media, activists, and the private sector, thereby strengthening advocacy, enhancing information dissemination, and facilitating effective action.

 Unfortunately, effective initiatives such as the Forest Forces Foundation – supporting Indigenous communities and forest defenders on the ground at the illegal deforestation frontline in the Brazilian Amazon – remain underfunded.
 They do the hard and dangerous work, under police protection.